 So, you want to build an AR-15?
-If you've gotten this far, you have probably done a fair bit of research into how to actually put the thing together.
+If you’ve gotten this far, you have probably done a fair bit of research into how to actually put the thing together.
 One of the most complicated parts of your build is going to be choosing the lower parts kit.
 This will involve many choices that will affect the quality and reliability of your finished product.
-There are many things to consider when selecting the perfect lower parts kit for you as they are highly customize-able.
+There are many things to consider when selecting the perfect lower parts kit in 2020 for you as they are highly customize-able.
 Also, getting the perfect one with all the right options will more than likely save you some money in the long run.
 If you want to learn more about how to pick the perfect parts kit for you, then keep reading!

 Short On Time?
 Here Is The Bullet List